craigbarnes/lua-gumbo/README.md

 Usage
 -----

-The `gumbo` module provides two functions, both of which return a document table as described below:
+The `gumbo` module provides two functions:

 * `gumbo.parse(html, tab_stop)`
   * `html`: A string of UTF8-encoded HTML to be parsed.